vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

     ssh some-server

-The second **Host some-IP** block is needed to provide a correct ssh key to a temporary ssh connection that *udp-link* establishes at the beginning of the session.
-To debug the connection, I run
+The second **Host some-IP** block is needed to provide a correct ssh key to a temporary ssh connection (without *ProxyCommand*) that *udp-link* establishes at the beginning of a new session.
+To debug the connection add *--debug* option

 .. code-block:: shell